turmind/guess-number-game/README.md

 3. Game starts with a randomly chosen first player
 4. When it's your turn, enter your guess (1-100)
 5. After each guess, the valid range is updated to help players
-6. Strategy is key: The player who guesses the target number LOSES!
+6. Strategy is key: The player who guesses the target number WIN!
 7. If opponent disconnects, remaining player wins automatically

 ## Technical Notes

-- Battle server runs on WebSocket port 8081
+- Native battle server runs on WebSocket port 8081
 - Both lobby servers run on HTTP port 8080 (configurable)
 - Battle server only allows two players per game
 - Server automatically exits after game ends
 - Restart battle server to start a new game session

-### GameLift Notes

-- Requires AWS credentials with GameLift permissions
-- Uses AWS GameLift for game session and player session management
-- Supports both fleet ID and alias ID configurations
-- Implements automatic player session creation
-- Includes CORS support for cross-origin requests
-- Handles matchmaking timeouts (180 seconds)